 6. Bake the bluegill: Place the coated bluegill fillets onto a baking sheet lined with parchment paper.
 Bake in the preheated oven for approximately 12-15 minutes or until the fish is cooked through and the breadcrumbs are golden brown.

-See also How to cook wonton soup
+See also How long to cook 2in steak

 Note: The cooking time may vary depending on the thickness of the bluegill fillets, so it is recommended to keep an eye on them during the baking process to avoid overcooking.